Top Warehousing Locations in Los Angeles

 Inland Empire

-Inland Empire offers much in terms of available warehousing space, modern warehouses, competitive real-estate costs and a low cost of living.
+Inland Empire offers much in terms of available warehousing space, modern warehouses, competitive real-estate costs, and a low cost of living.
 Accordingly, drayage and transportation costs are approximately 30% higher than warehouses with closer port proximity.

-Ecommerce is growing at the rate of consumer demand, and whether your product is on its way to Maine, or Texas, there is a good chance it came through the Port of Los Angeles.
+Ecommerce is growing at the rate of consumer demand, and whether your product is on its way to Maine or Texas, there is a good chance it came through the Port of Los Angeles.

-Those looking to capitalize on the growth of eCommerce should do so as close to the action as they can.
+Those looking to capitalize on the growth of ecommerce should do so as close to the action as they can.
 For warehousing in 2018, the Los Angeles area is the place to be.

 Written By:

-flowspace author Allison Champion
+flowspace author Niki Finegan

 Table of Contents